azbardini/shellscript/tutorials/tutorial01.md

 ---
 title: Shell Scripting for Newbies
 published: false
-description: Learn the basics of linux bash to automatize your _tasks_
+description: Learn the basics of shell scripting to automatize your tasks!
-tags: linux, bash, shell, script
+tags: bash, shell, script, newbies
 ---

 Let's suppose you want to check your *any linux system* stats, you might probably use commands such as **w**, **date**, or **df**.
 That means you need to write three commands and check their results, one by one...
 Not the funniest hobby!